 Form I-9 Employment Eligibility Verification

 When you begin work, you and your employer must complete Form I-9 which requires you to document your identity and work authorization according to directions on the back of the form.
-Of the various items acceptable as documentation, you may find that the most convenient combination is your passport (or other photo-bearing identification if you are Canadian), I-94 Arrival Record, the DS-2019, and the J-1 Responsible Officer's written work authorization.
+Of the various items acceptable as documentation, you may find that the most convenient combination is your passport, I-94 Arrival Record, the DS-2019, and the J-1 Responsible Officer's written work authorization.
 Your employer, who keeps the Form I-9 on file, may make copies of the documents you submit and should return your original documents to you.
-Form I-9 is date specific and must be updated any time that you receive a renewal of your permission for "Academic Training."

 Social Security and other Taxes